kristyh2/kristyh2-is452-finalproject/README.md

 * wordcount_max: The maximum number of words students must have to receive credit.
 (Hint: If there is no wordcount limit, enter something like 100000000000).
 * wordcount wt: The percentage that following the wordcount criteria for the assignment is weighted (Hint: If you do not have a word limit, enter 0).

+Step 3.
+Open the new CSV file that holds the assignment grades in your project folder.
+(Hint: This will be the name of the CSV  file you inputted + "GRADED")

+Step 4.
+If everything looks in order, CELEBRATE!

+## But, What if Something Goes Horribly Wrong?